 Nov 1891: Sol Bloom arrives at the fair to organize the Midway Plaisance, replacing Frederick Putnam, a Harvard professor of ethnology.
 Mr Bloom's flair for advertising and promotion is recruited by the other fair officials to raise the profile of the entire fair.

-Dec 1892: After two declined proposals, George Washington Ferris is granted a concession to build his 264' high Ferris wheel in the Midway Plaisance.
+Dec 1892: After two refusals, George Washington Ferris is granted a concession to build his 264' high Ferris wheel in the Midway Plaisance.

-Apr 1993: Buffalo Bill Cody, who had been denied a concession at the Fair, opens up a Wild Wild West show on 15 acres directly adjacent to the Fair grounds and immediately begins filling his eighteen-thousand-seat arena.
+Apr 1993: Buffalo Bill Cody, denied a concession at the Fair, opens up a Wild Wild West show directly adjacent to the Fair grounds and immediately begins filling his eighteen-thousand-seat arena.
 Over the next 6 months, 4 million people would visit his Wild Wild West show, diverting much-needed revenue from the Fair.